Early Childhood Care and Education

 Information for Parents

-A guide for parents to the Pre-School year in Early Childhood Care and Education (ECCE) Scheme is available in this link A Parents Guide to Childcare 17-18
+A guide for parents to the Pre-School year in Early Childhood Care and Education (ECCE) Scheme is available in this link A-Parents-Guide-to-the-National-Childcare-Funding-Programmes-2018-2019

 Use our ECCE Calculator to check if your child qualifies for the Free-School Year.